albertkjoller/QuotesNMovies/index.md

 <h3> Are there systematic biases in the legacy? </h3>

 ###Sugestion: Cool bias plots on the IMDb data in general and related to sentiment and quotes etc.
+###Julian conclusions: Main findings for me: Quotes are mainly from male persons, diverse ppl and women underrrepresented.
+Men have significant lower sentiment.
+Same for average rating per movie: Lower on average for men than women, and in numbers on average per movie more men than female votes.
+For age groups: Most votes from 18-30 and 30-45, especially < 18 underrepresented
+Huge majority of quotes from US citizens and almost all speakers are citizens from native English countries (surprise surprise)

 <h2> Conclusion </h2>